Don't want to scroll through the entire page? Click on a question to jump to the answer.

 Are cars allowed on campus?
 Will my child need a car?

 - Cars are allowed on campus.
-There is a fee to buy a parking sticker, which will allow your child to park a car in one of our designated parking lots.
-While having a car can sometimes be helpful, our free bus system will get your child to the other colleges, the grocery store, the mall, and almost anywhere in between.
+There is a fee to buy a parking sticker, which will allow your student to park a car in one of our designated parking lots.
+While having a car can sometimes be helpful, our free bus system will get your student to the other colleges, the grocery store, the mall, and almost anywhere in between.

 Hampshire College has also launched a new partnership with Zipcar Inc., providing the campus with access to the world's leading car-sharing service.
 This cost-effective and convenient transportation option is now available 24 hours a day, seven days a week to all students ages 18 and older.